DSCKGEC/Libraryly/readme.md

     -   Creating a free MongoDB cluster and fetching the connection URI. (you may read my gist on how to - [here](https://gist.github.com/singhayushh/426f10353a8051593828e92c139ebdbc))

 -   For frontend:
-    -   Understanding the differences between HTML and EJS
+    -   Understanding the differences between HTML and EJS.
-    -   Using variables, if else, loops in ejs
+    -   Using variables, if else, loops in EJS.
     -   CSS !

 ### Installing

 A step by step series of instructions that tell you how to get the project running locally is given below.
-Google every issue you face following the below instructions or just ask us in our discord / whatsapp group.
+Google every issue you face following the below instructions or just ask us in our Discord / WhatsApp group.

 -   Fork and clone the repository followed by opening the project in your text editor (with a terminal)
 -   create a `.env` file, copy the contents from `.env.example` file to `.env`.
 Replace the values of `PORT`, `MONGO_URI` and `JWT_SECRET` with your own values.